aepks/coffee-is-a-core-value/README.md

 * Check the user's ID card against the database, and see if it is present.
 * If it is present, set the active account to that user.
 * If it is not present, generate a new account for that user, then set the active account to that user.
-* Add money - allow user to add money, add it to their account.
 * Purchase item - purchasing an item removes money from their account, making sure the balance is there, and executes whatever machine.
+* Send invoice to email on file.
 * Refund balance - returns the user's money from their account.
 * Generate receipt - generates a receipt for the user, and sends it to the email on file.
 * Update information - updates user information from a Google form.